KSP-CKAN/NetKAN-Infra/README.md

 Message Attribute | Usage
 ----------------- | -----
-Releases          | Number of releases to inflate, for modules with backports
+Releases          | Number of releases to inflate, for modules with backports HighestVersion    | Version number of the latest release already indexed

 Payload: JSON contents of .netkan to inflate